memothelemo/TycoonStuff/SETUP_FOR_DUMMIES.md

 	<img src="https://i.imgur.com/u2L54KD.png" width="400">
 	</div>

-7. **Linux users only (THIS IS NOT TESTED YET, TRY AT YOUR OWN RISK)**:
+7. **Diagnostics for Linux users from Step 6**:

+	_THIS IS ONLY FOR LINUX USERS, IF YOU'RE IN WINDOWS, PLEASE SKIP TO STEP 8_

-	If you've got an error, maybe because bash isn't recognized roblox-ts as an executable program.
+	If you've got an error, maybe because bash isn't recognized roblox-ts as an global binary executable.

 	- To solve this issue, we need to copy this line below, paste it into the terminal window and press `Enter` on your keyboard: